Message authentication

 blake2b.Update(ReadOnlySpan<byte> message2);

-// compute
+// Compute

-blake2b.Finalize(Span<byte> hash);
+blake2b.Finalize(Span<byte> tag1);

-// or verify
+// Or verify

-bool valid = blake2b.FinalizeAndVerify(ReadOnlySpan<byte> hash);
+bool valid = blake2b.FinalizeAndVerify(ReadOnlySpan<byte> tag1);

 // Avoid another using statement